FoushWare/elzatona_web/apps/website/network/data/final-questions-v01/react/reference.md

     For example `moize` library can memoize the component in another component.

     ```jsx harmony
-    import moize from 'moize';
+    import moize from "moize";
-    import Component from './components/Component'; // this module exports a non-memoized component
+    import Component from "./components/Component"; // this module exports a non-memoized component

     const MemoizedFoo = moize.react(Component);

     const Consumer = () => {
       <div>
-        {'I will memoize the following entry:'}
+        {"I will memoize the following entry:"}
         <MemoizedFoo />
       </div>;
     };